UbuntuOpenStore/openstore-api/README.md

 ## Configuration

-By default there are no credentials stored for the GitHub login or Backblaze B2 upload.
+By default there are no credentials stored for the GitHub login or GitLab login.
-Backblaze B2 is used to store clicks, it must be enabled for proper functionality.
-Once you've created your Backblaze account, create a B2 bucket.
-In order to use either GitHub login or GitLab or Backblaze B2 upload you need to create a config.json file in `api/utils/` like this:
+In order to use either GitHub or GitLab login you need to create a config.json file in `api/utils/` like this:

 ```
 {